An HSG test for blocked tubes answers the question “Are the fallopian tubes are open?”

 An HSG test is a quick outpatient procedure

-During an HSG procedure using C-Arm Fluoroscopic Imaging System, dye is injected into the uterus and tubes.
+During an HSG procedure using the C-Arm Fluoroscopic Imaging System, contrast dye is injected into the uterus and tubes.
 As the dye is being passed into the uterus, x-ray pictures are taken.
-As the contrast dye enters the tubes, it outlines the length of the tubes and spills out their ends if they are open.
+As the dye enters the tubes, it outlines the length of the tubes and spills out their ends if they are open.
 Abnormalities inside the uterine cavity may also be detected by the doctor when the fluid movement is disrupted by the abnormality.

-If the HSG shows that your tubes are blocked, you can immediately discuss this with our reproductive specialists at the time of your visit.
+If the HSG test shows that your tubes are blocked, you can immediately discuss this with our reproductive specialists at the time of your visit.
 Our doctors will likely recommend either a surgical procedure to directly view the tubes (laparoscopy) and attempt to clear the blockage or to bypass the tubes and perform in vitro fertilization (IVF).
 The fertility doctors at Fertility Answers can provide you with all the information and options if your HSG indicates that your tubes are blocked.

+Additionally, having your HSG test for blocked tubes performed in our facility typically costs much less than in a hospital setting.
+And since this procedure may not be covered by insurance, this may be an important factor for you.
+Please contact us to compare pricing before you schedule an HSG elsewhere.
 If you are concerned your infertility may be caused by blocked fallopian tubes, give our office a call to schedule your consultation with one of our esteemed reproductive endocrinologists.
 We offer two convenient locations in South Louisiana to serve you.